jpassaro/mothersback/doc/intention.md

 ### Technical To-Do list
 1. Get closer to a formal API for the abstract version
-1. Write super simple tests: Triangle/square; two-polygon arrangements
+1. Write super simple tests: Triangle/square; two-polygon arrangements;
+   tetrahedron.
+1. write more complicated tests. draw from real life patterns i've encountered;
+   also try K5 and K3,3 on mobius strip or on torus.
 1. Rough implementation
 1. Expand to more complicated tests / arrangements
 1. Create svg / visual / browser utilities